-Investments held by trustee and Reserve Fund investments held by trustee consist primarily of U.S. Treasury obligations and U.S. Government-sponsored enterprises and shares of money market funds which invest in U.S. Government and Government Agency obligations.
+Investments held by trustee and Reserve Fund investments held by trustee consist primarily of U.S. Treasury obligations, U.S. Government-sponsored enterprises, New Hampshire government obligations, and shares of money market funds which invest in U.S. Government and Government Agency obligations.
 All investments are held by a trustee in the Bond Bank's name.
+In addition to the above, the Bond Bank's internal investment policies allow operating investments to include fixed-income mutual funds which hold diversified portfolios in investment-grade debt securities.